voice-hearing/voice-hearing.github.io/content/_index.md

   - block: testimonies-img
     id: testimonies-img
     content:
-      title: "charityed by Our Community"
+      title: "Trusted by Our Community"
       blue: "TESTIMONIALS"
       text: "We Have Found Spark Through Service"
       items: